KachiAlex/real-estate-marketplace/GLOBAL_SEARCH_FEATURE.md

-# Global Search Feature
+﻿# Global Search Feature

 ## Overview
-The Kiki Estate application now includes a comprehensive global search functionality that allows users to search across properties, investments, and users from anywhere in the application.
+The Property Ark application now includes a comprehensive global search functionality that allows users to search across properties, investments, and users from anywhere in the application.

 ## Features